Flashpoint (1984 film): Plot

-Examining the rifle in the case, Logan is approached by Sheriff Wells holding a gun to his head, berating him for uncovering the Jeep and reawakening a twenty-year old nightmare.
+Examining the rifle in the case, Logan is approached by a gun-pointing Sheriff Wells, who tells him that in finding the Jeep he reawkened a twenty-year old nightmare.
 He reveals the truth about the Jeep and its contents, that Michael J. Curtis was part of a government conspiracy to assassinate John F. Kennedy, and was himself the true assassin.
 Wells admits complicity in the conspiracy, providing the assassin with the jeep, gun, and money.
-Curtis was meant to take these things and drive south to Mexico, but instead accidentally crashed his jeep in the desert during a storm, killing himself and leaving his car to the elements.
+Curtis was meant to take these things and drive south to Mexico, but instead accidentally crashed his jeep in the desert during a storm, killing himself and leaving his car to the elements (this was shown in the movie's opening sequence).
 Wells tells Logan to take the money and go to Mexico; he refuses and states his intention to go back to the station and report everything.
-Wells tells him that he cannot, that he has been framed not only for the murder of Wyatt but also Roget and Lambassino.
-Wells tells Logan that he will buy him time from Carson's men.
-With some reluctance, Logan boards the jeep and tells Wells to tell them he will return one day.
+Wells tells him that he has been framed for the murders of Wyatt, Roget and Lambassino and almost begs him to be "the one who got away".
+He tells Logan quietly that he'll cover for his escape and alludes to his likely imminent murder by stating "whatever happens should have happened years ago".
+With some reluctance, Logan boards the jeep and tells Wells to tell them he will return one day and Wells wryly says "I'll tell them".
 He drives away towards the border, leaving Wells staring out across the desert.